omicreativedev/go-quickstart/README.md

 Age int
 }
 ```
 Most of the labor done by classes in OOP languages like Java are done with structs in Go.
 A key difference is that Go separates the struct (data) from the methods or functions (behavior).
-Instead they are bound with a receiver (see binding below.)
-There is no inheritance, so Go uses struct embedding.
+Instead they are bound with a receiver (see binding below.) **There is no inheritance**, so Go uses struct embedding.
 Structs can be embedded into one another to create complex data relationships.

 ```Go
 type Person struct {